dnagir/neo4j-will_paginate/README.md

 License
 =====================

-MIT by Dmytrii Nagirniak and Andreas Ronge
+MIT by Dmytrii Nagirniak, Andreas Ronge, and Chris Grigg